 You could tell me that these landscapes can be found in many places across Asia.
 Yes, but it would be without counting the incredible talent of the Balinese craftsmen.
 Everywhere you look, the beauty of nature is enhanced by the beauty of the houses and the temples, always surrounded by a garden of orchids and frangipani.
 The taste and skills Balinese people put in all the architecture, decoration and traditional clothing, change everything.

-4 – It feels like making friend with the entire island
+4 – It feels like making friends with the entire island

-On my very first night, jet lagged, I decided to go for a walk along Sanur beach.
-At some point, I passed a simple local bar and there a group of Balinese bikers (how cool is that?) invited for a beer with them.
-I think in any other place in the world, all warnings would have been red, telling to go away.
-However, following my gut feelings, I accepted, and in a very approximate English conversation, I explained where I was from, they told me where they loved to drive in Bali… I enjoyed a lot this moment learning at the same time my very first words of Bahasa Indonesia.
+On my very first night, jet-lagged, I decided to go for a walk along Sanur Beach.
+At some point, I passed a simple local bar, and there was a group of Balinese bikers (how cool is that?) invited for a beer with them.
+I think in any other place in the world, all warnings would have been red, telling me to go away.
+However, following my gut feelings, I accepted, and in a very approximate English conversation, I explained where I was from; they told me where they loved to drive in Bali… I enjoyed a lot this moment learning at the same time my very first words of Bahasa Indonesia.
 It was just hospitality in its purest form.

 Being in touch with the locals, sharing everyday moments with them and learning from them does matter to me.
 This situation of passing by and chatting for a while often happens every time I’m in Bali.
 You almost end up making friends everywhere.